Disambiguation of Emotion Annotations by Contextualizing Events in Plausible Narratives: Generation of Event Chains

 \subsection{Definitions}

 \paragraph{Emotion Modeling.} In our study, emotion analysis of text refers to modeling a person's interpretation of the events they describe.
 Following \citet{troiano2023dimensional}, we use a fine-grained emotion model consisting of $n\compacteq13$ categories: $\mathbb{E} \compacteq \{e_1, \ldots, e_n\} \compacteq \{$anger, boredom, disgust, fear, guilt, joy, pride, relief, sadness, shame, surprise, trust, no-emotion$\}$.
+The rationale for selecting these categories stems from their grounding in appraisal processes, which provide vital insights into emotion responses.
+We suspect that relevant appraisal processes may be articulated within the narrative contexts we aim to generate.
+Moreover, by employing a larger set of emotions, we allow for a fine-grained analysis that can lead to richer and more diverse texts.
+Broader analyses can be performed by grouping of some finer categories into overarching classifications, such as distinguishing between positive and negative emotions.

 \paragraph{Event Chains.} We generate short stories as event chains consisting of five distinct sentences $c \compacteq \{s_1, ..., s_5\}$, which is in line with data in the corpus ROCstory \citep{mostafazadeh-etal-2016-corpus}.
 Each sentence contains a description of a singular event from the perspective of a person experiencing it.
 The five events in a chain are organized chronologically to form a coherent narrative.
 We consider the first four events in a chain as the backstory $b \compacteq \{s_1, \ldots, s_4\}$ and analyze its influence on the emotion being evoked in the event experiencer in the concluding event $e(b \cdot s_5)$.
 To facilitate a comprehensive analysis of diverse emotion responses, we associate multiple distinct backstories with the same concluding event $s_5$.
 For our dataset, we aim to include precisely one backstory for each emotion category for each concluding event: $\mathbb{B}(s_5) = \{ b_i \mid e(b_i \cdot s_5) \in \mathbb{E}\}$ with $i \compacteq 1, \ldots, n$.